hansalemaos/TerminalColorPrinter/README.md

 # TerminalColorPrinter
-Terminal Color Printer with dot notation for Python (works with any IDE)
+Terminal Color Printer with dot notation for Python (works with any IDE) - no requirements